inrepublica/FR_Unit_Patches/README.md

 Various uniform patches for French Units.

 ## Steamworkshop
-You can donwload the mod with steamworkshop:
+You can donwload the mod with [Steamworkshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1928043004).